 Board of Trustees

-6, 2019July 20, 2016
+October 16, 2019

-The regular monthly meeting of the Sherman Public Library Board convened at 6:00 p.m.
-Present were Library Director Rachel Kocis and Board members Dave Grimm, Julie Horton, Joh Barrett, Mike LangMelissa Allen, and Elizabeth Heubner.
+The regular monthly meeting of the Sherman Public Library Board convened at 5:00 p.m.
+Present were Library Director Rachel Kocis and Board members Julie Horton, Joh Barrett, Brian Manci, Courtney Westlake, Mary Contri, Mike Lang and Elizabeth Heubner.

-Items for Consideration Not on the Agenda: The Board discussed the possibility of hosting a book signing for local author Courtney Westlake.
-Rachel will explore the idea with our lawyer and the Friends of the Library.

-Secretary’s Report: It was moved by Julie HortonJulie Horton and seconded by Mary ContriMelissa to approve the minutes from the September9June 15, 2016 regular meeting.
-The motion was approved.
-A motion was made by Melissa Allen to accept the minutes of the June 23, 2016 Special Meeting.
-Julie Horton seconded the motion.
-The motion carried.
+Secretary’s Report: It was moved by Julie Horton and seconded by Mary Contri to approve the minutes from the September 2019 regular meeting.
+The motion was approved by a unanimous vote.

-Treasurers/Financial Report: Brian Manci Treasurer Melissa Allen presented the Financial Report.
-Julie Horton made a motion to accept the Treasurer’s Report and pay the bills.
-Mike LangLiz Heubner seconded the motion, and the motion carried by a unanimous voice vote.
-John BarrettMelissa Allen made a motion to pay the mortgage payment from the Special Reserves account.
-Courtney WestlakeLiz Heubner seconded the motion and a unanimous voice vote in favor was taken.
+Treasurers/Financial Report: Brian Manci made a motion to accept the Treasurer’s Report and to pay the bills.
+Mike Lang seconded the motion, and the motion carried by a unanimous voice vote.
+John Barrett made a motion to pay the mortgage payment from the Special Reserves account.
+Courtney Westlake seconded the motion and a unanimous voice vote in favor was taken.

+Librarian’s Report: The total patron count in month of September 2019 was 2,545.
+2,891 items were circulated 3,651 times at our library.
+Resident borrowing totaled 279 patrons and 2,660 checkouts.
+Non-Resident borrowing amounted to 62 borrowers and 781 checkouts.
+Reciprocal borrowing included 17 borrowers and 196 checkouts.
+Cloud Library checkouts included 84 e-books, 12 Cloud Library e-audio.
+Overdrive had 148 e-book checkouts and 56 e-audiobook checkouts.

+September Borrowing/Lending totals were as follows: 671 SHARE Borrowed, 636 SHARE Loaned, 2 WorldShare Borrowed, and 8 WorldShare Loaned.

-954586517966062781179681214856September7163628 The Per Capita Grant was received in the amount of $5,185 for FY2019.
+Library Events and Issues: The Per Capita Grant was received in the amount of $5,185 for FY2019.
 The Interlibrary Loan and Reciprocal Borrowing Statistical Survey for period FY2019 was reported to the Illinois State Library on 10/2/2019.
 Rachel is currently working on the 2020 Per Capital Grant and FY2019 Expenditures Report.

 The Budget and Appropriation Levy was filed at the County Clerk’s office on 9/25/19.